 Plenty of people do, in fact, most people do, feel free to tell me about it, but I’ll never understand it!

-I Don’t do Expensive Travel Clothes
+I Don’t Pack Expensive Travel Clothes

 I don’t like commercial travel clothes, either.
-I think they are over priced and unnecessary, the equivalent of buying a super big 3D TV when you could make do with a normal one.
+I think they are over-priced and unnecessary, the equivalent of buying a super big 3D TV when you could make do with a normal one.
 I’m trying to make my life as minimalist as possible.
 Aren’t you?

 I’ve owned zip off trousers, the zips dug in, I’ve owned a purpose built, expensive, “fishing shirt” full of flaps to allow air to circulate and SPF 1 million.
 It was the sweatiest garment ever, synthetic fabrics just don’t do it for me.

 UPDATE: 5 months in, we are very glad we only packed natural fabrics for another reason…Mozzies!
 DEET containing mosquito repellents destroy synthetic fabrics but we can spray them all over our cotton and linen gear with no problems.
 Mosquitos DO bite through clothes, the DEET helps but we still get bitten.
 See our tips for avoiding mozzies here.

-I Try Not to Do White
+I Try Not to Pack Whites

 I love to wear white.
 When I moved to Australia I stocked up on white shirts to throw on over a vest T shirt to keep the sun off.
 They were wrecked within weeks, the sunblock on your neck and wrists combines with tropical grime to make an orangey stain that never washes out, ever, even with bleach.

 I Don’t Do Buying New Stuff for a Trip

 Who am I trying to impress?
 A bunch of people I’ve never met before?
 They won’t know that I’ve worn that shirt every other day for a month.
 Sure, If you live in the arctic circle and you’re going to the tropics you may need a few things, but generally we’ve all got clothes in our wardrobes to cover just about any eventuality.

 What Do I Mean by a Round the World Trip?